Debbie Clements, ChairGovernment and Community Relations ManagerDuke EnergyFull Bio

 Dr. Joseph A. Sarnovsky, TreasurerExecutive Vice President & CFOSeminole State College of FloridaFull Bio

-Committees: Finance and Audit.
+Committees: Finance (Chair) and Executive.
 Dr. Joseph Sarnovsky joined Seminole State College of Florida in 2002.
 He provides direction and policy formulation for fiscal, logistical, and administrative support functions of the college.
 Prior to joining Seminole State, Sarnovsky served 14 years at Lorain County Community College in Ohio, and 10 years in a multi-national, technology-based manufacturing company.
 He is an active member of multiple community and college leadership organizations.

 Leland Madsen, SecretaryAdministratorBedrock Resources, Inc.Full Bio

-Committee: Audit.
+Committee: Audit and Executive.
 Leland Madsen serves as administrator for two mining companies in Florida, with more than 50 years of professional work experience through diversified employment in the U.S. Air Force, the offshore oil industry, the mining industry, the manufacturing industry, and personal business operations in agriculture.
 Active in the community, Madsen has served on both profit and not-for-profit boards, as well as serving as an ordained Christian Minister to various congregations.

 Greg BeliveauPresident/OwnerLPG Urban & Regional Planners, Inc.Full Bio

 Committees: Governance and Executive.
 Greg Beliveau has 34 years of experience providing land planning services to public and private sector industries.
 He previously served as Assistant City Manager for the City of Leesburg and is a member of the American Planning Association, the American Society for Public Administration, and the Florida City and County Management Association.